SuleymanOFLAZ/Notes/Notes/CPP/CPP_Course/03_CPP_Course.md

 ```

 Q: Is the following a function redeclaration?
 A: No, this is not a function redeclaration.
-These functions are separate functions.
+These functions are separate.
 ```cpp
 void func(int* p);
 void func(const int* p);